-SCOUNT-MERCHART Filter warning icon (red) appears on the screen -8860 When the projector detects filter clogging.
-THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES
+Filter warning icon (red) appears on the screen when the projector detects filter clogging.

 Installing the Projector in Proper Directions

 Use the projector properly in specified positions.
 Improper positioning may reduce the lamp life and result in severe accident or fire hazard.